-To become effective leaders who serve in a global society, Hope students are called
+To become effective leaders who serve in a global society, you are called to develop

-to develop knowledge and skill in their chosen fields as well as self-awareness, curiosity,
+knowledge and skill in your chosen field(s) as well as self-awareness, curiosity,

 responsibility and empathy.

 These qualities and habits of mind will enable you to form productive intercultural partnerships to address the world’s challenges.